Scholarship Resume Examples

 Tips for Quantifying Accomplishments

-Numbers can provide a clear indication of your impact and contributions.
+Numbers give a clear indication of your impact and contributions.

 - •Indicate the scale of projects (e.g., "Led a team of 5").

-- •Showcase results with percentages, dollar amounts, or time saved (e.g., "Reduced processing time by 20 hours per week").
+- •Show results with percentages, dollar amounts, or time saved (e.g., "Reduced processing time by 20 hours per week").

 Addressing Common Challenges